andr-ew/eels/lib/doc/patch-notes.md

 - time a: 0.
 - time b: 0.01
 - feedback a: 2.5
-- lag a: 4. might need to fine tune to get the right laser souned
+- lag a: 1. might need to fine tune to get the right laser sound
+- modulation sources
+  - time a: midi or crow sequence, same pitch as the input voice

+## 7. a CD skipping in the wind

+a variation on [thin ice skating](#6-thin-ice-skating), this time removing the time lag, which means that there will be a click every time time is modulated by the input midi. turn that recently frozen nordic lake into a broken discman!

+**input:** plucked synth with a bit of filtered noise

+**key settings**
+- i/o: coupled
+- range a: delay
+- time a: 0.
+- time b: 0.01
+- feedback a: 2.5
+- time lag a: 0
 - modulation sources
   - time a: midi or crow sequence, same pitch as the input voice